* European shares, bonds rebound for second day

 keep the Fed firmly planted in stimulus, which is a positive for

-the market," Michael Mullaney, chief investment officer at
+the market," said Michael Mullaney, chief investment officer at

-Fiduciary Trust Co in Boston, which oversees more than $9.5
+Fiduciary Trust Co in Boston, which oversees about $9.5 billion.

 "This is another example of bad news being good news," he

-The Dow Jones industrial average was up 84.19 points,
+The Dow Jones industrial average was up 111.46

-The S&P 500 advance came on the back of a gain of nearly 1
+The S&P 500's advance followed a gain of nearly 1 percent on

-percent on Tuesday, as U.S. data on durable goods orders, sales
+Tuesday, spurred after U.S. data on durable goods orders, sales

 of new homes and consumer confidence all topped expectations.

-continued to claw back ground although investors remained wary
+continued to claw back ground, although investors remained

-the rebound could give way with markets likely to need more time
+worried that the rebound could give way with markets likely to

 The benchmark 10-year U.S. Treasury note was up